zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/Layout/README.md

 # Layout Components

-The Classifier's layout components are built specifically for certain workflow task types and certain subject types.
-The Layout component looks for task type and subject type, and returns the appropriate layout.
+The Classifier's layout components are built specifically for certain workflow configurations.
+See `get layout()` in the Workflow.js store.

 The `default` layout is set in `/Layouts/helpers/getLayout.js`, and `default` will always be returned as a fallback.